 Inflammation is the way our body responds to foreign invaders, toxins or cell injury.
-There is a very complex cascade of chemicals and communication between cells which I won’t to go into here as you might get a bit bored!
+There is a very complex cascade of chemicals and communication between cells but we’ll keep it simple!

 Is inflammation of the gut bad for me?